Skip to content

 How is it organised?

-MEI supplies all the questions and materials needed for the Challenge.
+A Regional Centre is responsible for liaising with MEI and colleges within its region and arranging its regional final, and MEI supplies all the questions and materials needed for the Challenge.

 News stories from previous FE Maths Challenges